 Each child's level of development is assessed against the early learning goals.
 The profile indicates whether children are meeting the expected levels of development or not yet reaching expected levels.
+Year 1 teachers are given a copy of the Profile report together with a short commentary on each child's skills and abilities in relation to the three key characteristics of effective learning.
+This informs the dialogue between Reception and Year 1 teachers about each child's stage of development and learning needs and assists with the planning of activities in Year 1.

-Our Year 1 and Foundation classrooms are adjoined and children are taught as a mixed-aged class.
+Our Year 1 and Foundation classes are adjoined.
 This helps hugely with transition.
-The children are already familiar with the teacher and teaching assistants, classroom and outdoor space.
-The teacher is also familiar with the children, their learning style, their behaviour and how best to support them.
+The children are familiar with the Year 1 teacher, classroom and outdoor space.
+The Year 1 teacher is also familiar with the children, their learning style, their behaviour and how best to support them.
+The children will also continue to see their Foundation teacher, every day, throughout Year 1.

 We pride ourselves on our transition and we continue to develop this to ensure that children leave Reception ready for Year 1.
-To support this, we use time within the summer term to begin to move towards an approach that closer reflects that of Key Stage 1, for example joining Year 1 for extended periods of learning.
+To support this, we use time within the summer term to begin to move towards an approach that closer reflects that of Key Stage 1.